 (iv) On November 24, 2014, the County received a copy of a letter from counsel to the legislative minority in the County Legislature addressed to NIFA requesting that NIFA disapprove the County's 2015-2018 Multi-Year Financial Plan and accompanying 2015 Budget because of certain alleged irregularities in the process for their adoptions.
 In the letter, counsel advised NIFA that the "Minority Caucus" reserved its right to commence litigation with respect to its allegations to have the property tax increase included in the 2015 Budget declared void.
 On November 24, 2014, NIFA approved the 2015-2018 Multi-Year Financial Plan subject to certain conditions.
-On December 30, 2014, six members of the minority caucus of the County Legislature brought an action in Nassau Supreme Court against the County and related parties to have said property tax increase and the 2015-2018 Multi-Year Financial Plan, along with requests for related relief.
+On December 30, 2014, six members of the minority caucus of the County Legislature brought an action in Nassau Supreme Court against the County and related parties to have said property tax increase and the 2015-2018 Multi-Year Financial Plan declared void due to alleged procedural irregularities in the adoption of the 2015 Budget and 2015-2018 Multi-Year Financial Plan, along with requests for related relief.
 On July 10, 2015, Nassau Supreme Court Justice Bruno granted the defendants' motions to dismiss the action.
-Plaintiffs have filed a notice of appeal.
+Plaintiffs filed a notice of appeal, but the time to perfect the appeal has run.
+The County expects the action to be dismissed.
 Any statements of counsel to the legislative minority or members of the legislative minority, or actions brought by them, are not made on behalf of the County Legislature or the County.
 The County intends to continue to defend itself vigorously against such action.